salmito/simple-rbac/README.rst

 Custom Role and Resource Class
 ------------------------------

-It’s not necessary to use string as role object and resource object like "Quick Start".
+Its not necessary to use string as role object and resource object like "Quick Start".
 You could define role class and resource class of yourself, such as a database mapped model in SQLAlchemy.